henry-jacq/sna-labs-setup/README.md

 > This is a multi-use bash script for Linux machines to connect to [selfmade ninja labs](https://labs.selfmade.ninja).

 >Note:-
 >  This script is still under development.
-If you found any issues, please open a [issue](https://github.com/henry-jacq/sna-labs-setup/issues) in our repo or if want to contribute to this you can !
+If you found any issues, please open a [issue](https://github.com/henry-jacq/sna-labs-setup/issues) in our repo or contribute your code to make this code even better

   - - -